 This is a prophecy of Jerusalem that she shall no more be desolated but she shall be the city of the Great King of kings.

 62:3 Thou [Jerusalem] shalt also be a crown of glory in the hand of the LORD, and a royal diadem in the hand of thy God.
-62:4 Thou shalt no more be termed Forsaken; neither shall thy land any more be termed Desolate: but thou shalt be called Hephzibah, and thy land Beulah: for the LORD delighteth in thee, and thy land [people will again be married to God] shall be married.
+62:4 Thou shalt no more be termed Forsaken; neither shall thy land any more be termed Desolate: but thou shalt be called Hephzibah, and thy land Beulah: for the LORD delighteth in thee, and thy land [people will again be married to God in a New Covenant of Marriage] shall be married.

-The people of Judah and the elect of God shall come to Jerusalem with Messiah and shall build her gloriously and shall build the millennial temple to which all nations shall flow.
+The people of Israel and the resurrected elect of God will come to Jerusalem with Messiah and shall build her gloriously and they shall build the Ezekiel Temple to which all nations shall flow.

 62:5 For as a young man marrieth a virgin, so shall thy sons marry thee: and as the bridegroom rejoiceth over the bride, so shall thy God rejoice over thee.